- Location Nottingham, United Kingdom

 - Client University of Nottingham

 - Year 1999

-This project saw a disused bicycle factory redeveloped into an inspiring academic park for 2,500 students.
+The Jubilee Campus Masterplan saw a disused bicycle factory redeveloped into an inspiring academic park for 2,500 students.
 A serpentine lake was created following the line of the only remaining feature on the linear site - a belt of trees shielding housing.
-Along the lake are ranged the principal Faculty buildings, a Learning Resource Centre and a central teaching building.
+Arranged along the lake are the principal Faculty buildings, a Learning Resource Centre and a central teaching building.

 For further details about the completed project please click here.